lmorchard/blog.lmorchard.com/drafts/2015-08-07-web-awesome.md

 [toolchain]: https://en.wikipedia.org/wiki/Toolchain

-And again, thanks to the Internet, these resources can each come literally from anywhere ([even Sweden][cern]!), hosted by any person or company or organization.
+And again, thanks to the Internet, these resources can each come literally from anywhere<!-- ([even Sweden][cern]!) -->, hosted by any person or company or organization.
 Your browser chases URL references and collects all these disparate resources automatically.
 It assembles them into what is basically a zero-installation software application that's temporarily resident on your computer.

 [cern]: http://home.web.cern.ch/

 We call these insane things "web pages".
-The intended ephemerality of their negotiated hold on our computers is why we say we only "visit" them.
+Their negotiated & ephemeral hold on our computers is why we say we only "visit" them.
 In fact, it might be more accurate to say web pages are guests we host on our computers for a short time.

 <!--
 So, yeah, I'm crazy about the web.
 Crazy enough to work for Mozilla and turn down every other job offer over the years because the mission aligns so well with so many of my favorite things.